Soft-Materials-Mechanics-Laboratory/hyperelastic-damage-gpr/README.md

 Please cite the original experimental study when using these data:

-G. Franceschini, D. Bigoni, P. Regitnig, G. A. Holzapfel, Brain tissue deforms similarly to filled elastomers and follows consolidation theory, Journal of the Mechanics and Physics of Solids 54 (12) (2006) 2592–2620. doi:10.1016/j.jmps.2006.05.004.
+G. Franceschini, D. Bigoni, P. Regitnig, G. A. Holzapfel,
+*Brain tissue deforms similarly to filled elastomers and follows consolidation theory*,
+*Journal of the Mechanics and Physics of Solids* 54 (12) (2006) 2592–2620.
+doi:10.1016/j.jmps.2006.05.004

 ## Reproducibility